 The market value of CZC may now be calculated as the difference between total welfare when CZC is allocated for the exchange of energy and the situation of isolated markets.
-The optimal allocation of CZC using the economic efficiency method is determined by comparing the marginal market value of an additional MW of CZC for the exchange of energy and then compared to the marginal market value of the same additional MW of CZC for the exchange of balancing capacity for each border.
+The optimal allocation of CZC using the co-optimization method is determined by comparing the marginal market value of an additional MW of CZC for the exchange of energy and then compared to the marginal market value of the same additional MW of CZC for the exchange of balancing capacity for each border.

-4.2 Forecasted Market Value of cross zonal capacity for the Exchange of Balancing Capacity or Sharing of Reserves
+4.2 Actual Market Value of cross zonal capacity for the Exchange of Balancing Capacity or Sharing of Reserves

-In the EE CZCA Proposal as well as in this Explanatory Document, the market value of CZC for the exchange of balancing capacity or sharing of reserves is defined as the additional total welfare surplus in the balancing market resulting from the additional CZC allocated for the balancing capacity market, and is calculated based on buyer surplus (TSO), and when marginal pricing is used as to clear the market also on seller surplus (balancing service provider) as well as on congestion income.
+In the MB and EE CZCA Proposals as well as in this Explanatory Document, the market value of CZC for the exchange of balancing capacity or sharing of reserves is defined as the additional total welfare surplus in the balancing market resulting from the additional CZC allocated for the balancing capacity market, and is again calculated based on consumer surplus, and when marginal pricing is used as to clear the market also on producer surplus as well as on congestion income.
+This means that the market value does not represent the absolute value of the balancing capacity market and CZCA.

-The underlying data are upward and downward balancing capacity bids which have been submitted by the capacity procurement optimisation function pursuant to Article 33(3) of the EBGL.
-This function is part of the economic efficiency method and is described in more detail in Section Error!
-Reference source not found.
-In general, upward and downward balancing capacity bids are optimised independently, i.e. the demands etc. are not netted ex-ante.
+The underlying data are upward and downward balancing capacity bids (actual or forecasted) which have been submitted and accepted by the capacity procurement optimization function pursuant to Article 33(3) of the EBGL.
+In general, upward and downward balancing capacity bids are optimized independently, i.e. the demands etc. are not netted ex-ante.
 Note, that sharing of reserves is modelled as a reduction of consumer (TSO) demand by the shared amounts, before the markets are coupled.
 The additional market value of sharing of reserves is therefore based on the avoided costs of procuring according to Article 39(4) of the EBGL and assigned as the consumer surplus.

-4.2.1 The market value calculation concept is independent of the TSO-BSP settlement
+4.2.1 The market value is independent of the pricing method for balancing capacity

 The calculation of the market value is based on the maximization of welfare.
 Hence it is independent of the pricing method for balancing capacity, i.e. pay-as-bid or marginal pricing.
-The difference is that there is producer surplus for marginal pricing; whereas for pay-as-bid pricing this does not explicitly exist.
+The only difference is that the total welfare is the same, but the distribution is different: there is producer surplus for marginal pricing; for pay-as-bid pricing this would also be part of consumer surplus.
+Also, with pay-as-bid pricing, all welfare gains are attributed to TSOs (as consumer surplus), whereas marginal pricing allows producers to also profit from the value of CZC.